hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

-# UNIT PLAN NAME: Impacts of Artificial Intelligence and Machine Learning OR THE A.I.
-BOTS in Our Lives
+# UNIT PLAN NAME: Impacts of Artificial Intelligence and Machine Learning: How the A.I.
+BOTS in Our Lives Learn
 by Qianhui Vanessa Zou, Alana Robinson (#The A.I.
 Bots)

 -----